lucaseq333/SPACE_MISSIONS_DATABASE_SQL/README.md

 ```
 #### Output:

-#### 11.Display in the view the number of: all people, how many times they took part in how many missions - manned/unmanned.
+#### 11.Display in the view the number of: all people, how many times they took part in how many missions, which and how many vehicles were used in which mission
 ```
 SELECT
 FROM